venoajie/my-ai-assistant/docs/safety_model.md

     ----------------------------
           Proceed? [y/N]:
     ```
-The system **will not proceed** with the file modification unless you manually type `y` and press Enter.
-This ensures that even in this less-safe mode, no change is ever made without your direct, real-time consent.
+The system **will not proceed** with the file modification unless you manually type `y` and press Enter. **If you type `N` or anything else, the entire task will be aborted immediately, and no further actions—including the final synthesis step—will be performed.**